-2.5 Objective
+2.4 Objective

-The Fund strives for an attractive return in the long term by investing in a diversified portfolio of primarily corporate bonds denominated in euros and one or more investment funds in Dutch mortgage receivables.
+The Fund strives for an attractive return in the long term by investing in a combination of a diversified portfolio of primarily bonds denominated in euros and one or more investment funds in mortgage receivables arising from mortgage loans provided in the Netherlands.

-2.6 Investment policy
+2.5 Investment policy

-Under normal circumstances, the Fund invests its assets primarily in fixed-income securities that comply with the sustainability policy in accordance with the Responsible Investment Policy and of which the portfolio on average has at least an investment grade rating.
-In addition, the fund will also invest in investment grade corporate green bonds, which are listed primarily in euros.
+Under normal circumstances, the Fund invests its assets primarily in fixed-income securities of which the portfolio on average has at least an investment grade rating.
 The fund will also invest in Dutch mortgage receivables.
 This will be done solely by investing in investment funds that invest in Dutch mortgage receivables.
 The target allocation within the assets of the fund to Dutch mortgage receivables is 33.5%.
 The rest of the assets will be divided between corporate bonds and investment grade green corporate bonds.
 Since mortgage receivables are not tradable on a daily basis, the actual allocation to mortgage receivables may vary, even significantly, from the target allocation as a result of the issue and redemption of units.
 In extreme situations with requests for the redemption of a very large number of units and the lack of liquidity in the fund that invests (or the funds that invest) in Dutch mortgage receivables, the allocation to Dutch mortgage receivables may even rise to 75%.

-The composition of the fund will be regularly evaluated and adjusted accordingly.
+The composition of the Fund will be regularly evaluated and adjusted accordingly.